-A frittata might be one of our favorite dishes.
-The perfect frittata is soft inside with a texture similar to custard.
-You can pack just about anything into it.
-In this vegetable frittata, we add lots of colorful and tasty veggies, cheese, and herbs.
+I love this simple frittata recipe!
+It is perfectly cooked, soft inside and has a texture similar to custard.
+You can pack just about anything into it, in this vegetable version, we add lots of colorful and tasty veggies, cheese, and herbs.
 Jump to the Easy Vegetable Frittata Recipe or read on to see our tips for making it.

 When I say frittatas are one of our favorite dishes, I’m not kidding.
 They are easy to make, inexpensive, and delicious hot or cold.
 Make this one night and have leftovers for breakfast, lunch or dinner the next evening.

 This recipe is perfect for cleaning out the fridge.
 Have half a zucchini in the veggie drawer?
 Use it!
 Leftover roasted squash or roasted vegetables in the refrigerator?
 Perfect, add them to your frittata.